GeekyHawks/react-native-ui-components/docs/TextInput.md

 - **outline** → Text input with a visible border (default gray or themed color), transparent background.
 - **underline** → Text input with only a bottom border/underline, giving a lightweight look.
 - **filled** → Text input with a solid background fill (usually light gray or themed surface color) and no border.
+- **ghost** → Text input with a fully transparent background and no borders, ideal for minimal or seamless UI layouts.

 Example